Premium review

 Learn more about why premiums are reviewed annually by health funds below.

 Each year health insurers review the cost of healthcare and use this information to adjust premiums.
-These changes usually take place in April, but Frank instead froze premium increases until 1 October 2023 in order to return further value to members.
+These changes usually take place in April and can only occur once per year.

 Why are premiums reviewed annually?